Munda Biddi Navigation

 Permanent realignments that are not shown in the latest available map version (because they were implemented after map production) are posted on Park Alerts.

-DBCA strongly recommends marking up your paper maps with these realignments or printing out the current alerts relevant to your trip the Munda Biddi before your journey.
-If you are using outdated maps, you can correct them using the archive of permanent realignments at this link below.
+If you use paper maps, DBCA strongly recommends you mark them up with these realignments or print out the current alerts relevant to your Munda Biddi trip before your journey.
+If you use outdated maps, you can correct them using the archive of permanent realignments at this link below.

 Permanent realignments archive